“Italy’s greatest coaster destination”

 It’s impossible to answer no to this question, knowing that Mirabilandia is home to iSpeed and Katun.
 These both coasters justify every penny you spent on your Italian trip; they’re just amazing.
 Luckily, these aren’t the only reasons to put Mirabilandia on your to do list.
 The park looks pretty good, there are a ton of decent family rides and (handsome) locals seem to take their shirts off as soon as they enter the park.
 Oh yes, walking through this park on a hot summer day certainly is a feast for the eyes!

 Are you Team B&M or Team Intamin?
 Is Katun the best B&M Inverted Coaster in Europe or do you prefer Nemesis and/or Black Mamba?
 And are those half-naked Italians Mirabilandia’s main attraction?
-Share your opinion in the comments section below.
+Share your opinion in the comments section at the bottom of this page.